dsnet/tri-approx/README.md

-With an 18-bit output, it was found that using only 4 non-trivial terms of the power series approximations was sufficient to achieve an average error that was less than the minimum representable range of a the least-significant-bit (LSB).
+With an 18-bit output, it was found that using only 4 non-trivial terms of the power series approximations was sufficient to achieve an average error that was less than half the minimum representable range of a the least-significant-bit (LSB).
 Adding more terms would increase the amount of hardware resources needed to approximate the trigonometric functions with diminishing returns on approximation accuracy.